mattock/openvpn-windows-buildtest/README.md

 certificate is available as a (pfx) file.
 The signing step could be made optional.

-After the requirements are taken care of, copy the .example configuration files to _vars_, _vars.2.3_ and _vars.master_, and adapt them to your environment.
+After the requirements are taken care of, copy the vars.example configuration file to _vars_ and adapt it to your environment.
+Vars files for release/2.3, release/2.4 and master Git branches are provided as they don't contain any sensitive data such as passwords.

 Note that the script fetches openvpn-build at build time.
 You can use your own fork by modifying OPENVPN_BUILD_GIT_URL in the vars file.